-This project will develop a centre for excellence for engineering and manufacturing in Hereford, led by two partners, Hereford & Ludlow College and HGTA.
-The project will provide an environment that will help local industries move to higher skilled automated processes by increasing the ability to offer in service training.
+This joint project has developed a centre for excellence for engineering and manufacturing in Herefordshire which is led by two partners, Herefordshire & Ludlow College and Herefordshire Group Training Association.
+The project provides an environment that will help local industries move to higher skilled automated processes by increasing the ability to offer in-service training.
 The project will recruit 260 additional apprentices, deliver 300 additional qualifications and will support 225 businesses by March 2021.

 Project funding – Growth Deal funds: £464,763, private sector leverage: £122,100 and other public funding of £77,084.

-This project is developing the Shropshire Advanced Manufacturing Skills Hub.
+This project has led to the development of the Shropshire Advanced Manufacturing Skills Hub.
 Shrewsbury College is working in alliance with Caterpillar, Staffordshire University and Fest to increase the higher education offer to include full degrees, bespoke training direct to engineering companies and training for apprentices and learners.
-The project will create an entirely new product design and prototype suite with the latest specialist engineering equipment and software.
+The project has created an entirely new product design and prototype suite with the latest specialist engineering equipment and software.
 The outputs from the project by March 2021 will be 191 businesses supported, 387 apprentices, 134 NVQ Level 2 and 3,504 Level 2 and 3 full time, 82 bite size training courses and 227 HE degrees.

 Growth Deal 3